 Skip advert

 Advertisement - Article continues below

-As standard, all 03's get access to 64kW fast charging; plug in to a compatible public fast charger and this will charge the electric hatchback from 15-80% in less than 45 minutes.
-This is rather disappointing as even smaller electric cars such as the Peugeot e-208 offer faster 100kW charging, so we hope faster charging will be offered at a later date.
+As standard, all 03's get access to 64kW fast charging; plug in to a compatible public fast charger and this will charge the Pure+ from 15-80% in less than 45 minutes, while the Pro+ takes around 48 minutes.
+This is rather disappointing as even smaller electric cars such as the Peugeot E-208 offer faster 100kW charging, so we hope charging will be improved with an update at a later date.

-No matter which version of the 03 you choose, all should appeal to company car drivers, however.
-Given it’s an electric car, the 03 sits in the low 2% Benefit-in-Kind tax bracket.
+No matter which version of the 03 you choose, all should appeal to company car drivers.
+Because it’s an electric car, the 03 sits in the low 2% Benefit-in-Kind tax bracket.
 It’s also exempt from VED (road tax) and slots into the relatively low insurance group 21, keeping running costs to a minimum.

+Skip advert